GOKOP/SomeLife/README.md

 ## Build

 This program depends on the SFML graphical library and uses CMake for the build process.
+It uses OpenMP for parallelism so make sure your compiler supports it; otherwise everything will run on a single thread.
 Note that directories `res` and `recipes` talked about in the "Usage" section are copied to the build directory for convenience.

 ### Linux